Insecure (TV series): Season 5 (2021)

-Soundtrack
+Soundtracks

 The soundtrack for the series is overseen by Rae, music supervisor Kier Lehmann and musician Raphael Saadiq.
 The soundtrack often uses modern alternative R&B artists.
 Compilations of songs used in the show have been released with each season.
-Several artists, such as Goldlink, Sampha, and The Internet, have experienced commercial success after being featured on the show.
-The success of the lead to Rae establishing her own record label, Raedio, in partnership with Atlantic Records and a publishing deal with Kobalt Music Group.
+Several artists, such as Goldlink, Sampha, and The Internet (band) contributed to the soundtrack.
+The success of the soundtrack lead to Rae establishing her own record label, Raedio, in partnership with Atlantic Records and a publishing deal with Kobalt Music Group.